Breaking Up With A Sociopath

 Sociopaths don't care if they hurt, bully or maim.
 They have no conscience and show no remorse.
 Exiting a relationship of this sort can be painful and difficult but being aware of our former behaviours helps us gain insight, which in turn helps keep us from getting inadvertently (re)trapped in a cycle of abuse.

 Each person's situation is unique, and it's best to determine for yourself what amount of contact you are prepared to accept.
-It's not uncommon for a sociopath to behave badly and in an extreme fashion as soon as they realize you want to reduce or stop contact.
+It's not uncommon for a sociopath to behave badly and in an extreme fashion as soon as they realise you want to reduce or stop contact.
 They may become more disruptive and manipulative in an attempt to regain control.

 On the plus side, most sociopaths eventually give up hassling and manipulating you — usually when they set their sights on a new target.
 If you think the sociopath is potentially dangerous, and you perceive that you, another adult, or any children are at risk, you should seek help from the authorities.
 Maintain written records of all agreements and discussions involving all those who may be at risk of harm, and regarding the welfare of children.
 Keep all written statements in a safe place; you will need ample evidence if you decide to take legal action.